 When you enter insurable employment, ESIS serves medical coverage for you and your entire family.
-The Government of India recently launched the Ayushman Bharat Yojana to facilitate quality healthcare services to the below poverty line segment of society.
-For Ayushman Bharat Yojana registration and eligibility check, you can head to the official PMJAY website.
+The Government of India recently launched the Ayushman Bharat Yojana to facilitate quality healthcare services to the below-poverty line segment of society.
+For Ayushman Bharat Yojana registration and eligibility check, you can head to the official website of PMJAY.

 You get cash benefits of up to 70% of the wages during the medical leave.
 This is provided for up to 91 days.

 If you happen to suffer any health issues or injuries when at work, you do not have to worry about the financial crisis arising due to loss of pay.
 With ESIS, you and your dependents will get monthly payments.